itlab-vision/dl-benchmark/README.md

 1. Fill out the configuration file for the remote start script, you can find the template in the `src/config/remote_configuration_file_template.xml`.
-   Fill it and save in `/tmp/openvino-dl-benchmark/src/remote_start/remote_config.xml`.
+   Fill it and save to the `/tmp/openvino-dl-benchmark/src/remote_start/remote_config.xml`.

    ```xml